 No of Barrels - Represents the number of pipes.

-Manning's n - Manning’s n roughness value used to calculate the velocity and therefore time of travel.
+n - Manning’s n roughness value.
+Used by the Manning Formula equation to calculate the velocity and therefore time of travel when using the Manning's Velocity Calculation Type.

 Release Height - Height above the invert of the under drain pipe at which the water is released (marked in red on the diagram below).
 This is commonly used to create a saturated zone.